Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/1-overview.md

 This was a major leap in web development.
 However, as websites became more complex, developers started feeling the need of graphics such as dynamic charts, graphs, and custom drawings, but at that time, HTML had no native way to draw graphics programmatically.
-Then in 2004 Apple released the **canvas** tag for Safari, which had the capability to draw 2D CPU rasterized graphics on the web.
+Then in 2004 Apple released the **canvas** tag for Safari, which had the capability to draw 2D CPU rasterized graphics on the webpages.
 It was soon adapted by other browsers and the support for 2D CPU graphics was widely available on browsers.

 Still, GPU-rasterized CG was largely limited to native applications written in C/C++ using OpenGL.
-Then, in 2011, WebGL<sup>1</sup> was released, finally providing access to the GPU directly from within the browser.
+Then, in 2011, WebGL was released, finally providing access to the GPU from within the browser.

 Now enough of trash talking : ) , we will discuss about the evolution of WebGL some other day let's dive straight into it.